signebedi/gita-api/README.md

 #### Overview
 This API allows users to fetch specific sections from the Bhagavad Gita based on chapter and verse references.
 It supports fetching an entire chapter (eg. `7`), a specific verse (eg. `7.2`), or a range of verses (eg. `7.2-8`).
 Based on https://bible-api.com/, using https://github.com/gita/gita.
+It requires the use of an API key (generated with the creation of a user account) and also features a fuzzy search route.

 #### GET /api/gita
 Retrieves content from the Bhagavad Gita based on a given reference and author ID.